SilasReinagel/silasreinagel.github.io/static/liberation/C5_remove_obstacles.md

 ----

 The key technique to freedom is to broaden your options.
-If you have more options, then you can pick things you like.
+If you have more options, you can pick things you like.
 You can choose NOT to do things you don't like.

 There are two fundamental ways to increase your options.